 The Death of a Salesman quotes below are all either spoken by Ben Loman or refer to Ben Loman.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Death of a Salesman published in 2011.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Death of a Salesman published in 2011.).

 Act 1 Quotes

 The man knew what he wanted and went out and got it!
 Walked into a jungle, and comes out, the age of twenty-one, and he's rich!
 The world is an oyster, but you don't crack it open on a mattress!

 Never fight fair with a stranger, boy.
 You'll never get out of the jungle that way.

 The jungle is dark but full of diamonds, Willy.

 The timeline below shows where the character Ben Loman appears in Death of a Salesman.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...his sons steal any more from the construction site nearby.
 Willy, still trying to impress Ben, brags that his sons are fearless characters.
 Charley counters that the jails are full of... (full context)